 - Cost of Drop Outs.
 The poverty rate for families headed by dropouts is more than twice that of families headed by high school graduates.
 Each cohort of dropouts costs the U.S. $192 billion in lost income and taxes.
 Adding just one additional year of schooling for those students would recoup nearly half those losses.

 - Cost of Remediation.
 Just at the community college level, families spend $283 million annually to pay for remedial courses every year, and taxpayers foot an additional $978 million.
-Counting lost productivity because students who take remedial courses are much less likely to earn a degree, poor preparation costs $2.3 billion annually.17 Greenspan and Bernanke Agree In a September 24, 2007 speech to the U.S. Chamber of Commerce, Ben Bernanke, the Chairman of the Federal Reserve spoke about the economic necessity of investing in education: “Education fundamentally supports advances in productivity, upon which our ability to generate continuous improvement in our standard of living depends.
+Counting lost productivity because students who take remedial courses are much less likely to earn a degree, poor preparation costs $2.3 billion annually.
+Greenspan and Bernanke Agree – In a speech to the U.S. Chamber of Commerce some years ago, Ben Bernanke, then Chairman of the Federal Reserve spoke about the economic necessity of investing in education: “Education fundamentally supports advances in productivity, upon which our ability to generate continuous improvement in our standard of living depends.
 If we are to successfully navigate such challenges as the retirement of the baby-boom generation, advancing technology, and increasing globalization, we must work diligently to maintain the quality of our educational system where it is strong and strive to improve it where it is not.”

 - In his 2007 book, The Age of Turbulence, Alan Greenspan writes about the economic consequences of a weak education system: “A dysfunctional U.S. elementary and secondary education system has failed to prepare our students sufficiently rapidly to prevent a shortage of skilled workers and a surfeit of lesser-skilled ones, expanding the pay gap between the two groups.
 Unless America’s education system can raise skill levels as quickly as technology requires, skilled workers will continue to earn greater wage increases, leading to ever more disturbing extremes of income concentration